A solution to promote reminiscence therapy for Alzheimer's

 However, after some primary research (surveys, interviews with one of our competitors and another HCI expert), we found out the touchscreen interaction is a huge barrier between the older adults and our system.

 So after rounds of brainstorm, we decide to add a tangible device to help older adults control the system.
-Between several ideas, we then dececided to adopt the box design with 4 color distinguished physical buttons.
+Among several ideas, we then dececided to adopt the box design with 4 color distinguished physical buttons.
 To make the entire setup process as easy as possible, instead of creating another connected devices, we decided to use the camera to receive signals.
 This also allowed us to explore more possibilies like scanning 3D objects to select themes.

 We followed the rapid prototyping techniques, starting from sketch, cardboard prototype to laser cut MDF, builded our hardware prototype.
 For software, in order to read the raw camera data and achieve the better performance of buttons and object detection, we chose Swift over React Native for the App development.